NatWest opens on Sunday as IT glitch causes chaos

 LONDON NatWest opened 1,200 of its branches on a Sunday for the first time in its history as it struggled to address massive disruption for millions of its customers from a computer systems failure earlier in the week.

-The bank, owned by part-nationalised Royal Bank of Scotland (RBS.L), opened the branches between 9 a.m. and midday, having already extended its opening hours on Saturday, drafting in more than 7,000 staff to deal with the crisis.
+The bank, owned by part-nationalised Royal Bank of Scotland, opened the branches between 09:00 a.m.
+British Time (0800 GMT) and 12:00 p.m.
+(1100 GMT), having already extended its opening hours on Saturday, drafting in more than 7,000 staff to deal with the crisis.

 NatWest is battling to get on top of a huge backlog of failed payments after a software upgrade on Tuesday night went wrong, resulting in the bank being unable to process payments for its personal and business customers.